ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of snow showers.
-Mostly cloudy, with a high near 19.
-North northwest wind around 12 mph, with gusts as high
+Mostly cloudy.
+High near 19, with temperatures falling to around 17 in the afternoon.
+North
-         as 21 mph.
+         northwest wind around 12 mph, with gusts as high as 21 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">